 your dirty plates and/or refills your drinks.

-That said, I really haven't been going to buffets in the last year
+That said, I really haven't been going to buffets as much in the

-or so.
-In fact, I replaced "Thursday night Chinese buffet" with
+last two years.
+In fact, I replaced "Thursday night Chinese buffet"

-"Thursday night threesomes" and dropped 35 pounds.
-Then I hit a
+with "Thursday night threesomes" and dropped 35 pounds.
+Then I hit

 revolutionary weight loss plan, aptly titled, "Less Food, More